 Text hinting at story elements that were cut or different from the final.

 Regional differences, intended or otherwise.

 Lost Eighth Chapter

-Not only were items, skills, characters, locations, and music cut from SaGa Frontier due to crazy deadlines... but an entire chapter also got the axe.
-It would have starred Fuse and the rest of the IRPO officers (Doll, Silence, etc.), and would have given some much-needed coverage to an otherwise woefully underused area and group.
+Not only were items, skills, characters, locations, and music cut from the game due to crazy deadlines, but an entire chapter also got the axe.
+It would have starred Fuse and the rest of the IRPO officers (Doll, Silence, etc.), and would have given some much-needed coverage to an otherwise woefully-underused area and group.
 There are still a few traces of it remaining in the game, however...

-In the Japanese version, use the GameShark code 301C9F9A 0007 and start a new game.
+In the Japanese version, use GameShark code 301C9F9A 0007 and start a new game.
 This code will force the player to pick Fuse in the new game.
 He has no events or dialogue whatsoever; it's like playing as Lute without any story sequences.
-Interestingly, he still has his dialog when saving Cotton in the Bio Lab, although he doesn't have any dialog for the porn book.
+Interestingly, he still has his dialogue when saving Cotton in the Bio Lab, although he doesn't have any dialogue for the porn book.